20 Things to do in Verona (2024): Best places to visit + map

 Admission and opening hours Arena di Verona

-Admission: Full admission to Arena di Verona is € 10 (reduced admission € 7,50).
 In season, book tickets for the amphitheatre tour in advance.
 This will save you from waiting in line in the scorching sun, plus you’ll be assured that the arena is open to the public for tours.

 If you prefer guided tours, book at this link.

-Part of the Verona Card: Yes, the Arena di Verona tour is free with the Verona Card
+Part of the Verona Card: yes, the Arena di Verona tour is free with the Verona Card

 5. Arco dei Gavi

 The Roman Arch of the Arco dei Gavi is made of white Verona stone and reaches a height of almost 13 metres.
-The arch was already built in 1. century in celebration of the Roman Gavi family and was originally part of the city walls.
+The arch was already built in 1st century in celebration of the Roman Gavi family and was originally part of the city walls.
 It stood at the beginning of the Via Postumia, the Roman road leading into the city.

 Arco dei Gavi Verona

 But this changed during the reign of Napoleon, when the French army demolished the arch.
-At the beginning of the 20. century, the arch was restored to its original form and placed in the small Piazzetta Castelvecchio.
+At the beginning of the 20th century, the arch was restored to its original form and placed in the small Piazzetta Castelvecchio.

 In the evening, the Arco dei Gavi is beautifully lit.